CheaSim/nlp-tutorial/README.md

 `nlp-tutorial` is a tutorial for who is studying NLP(Natural Language Processing) using **TensorFlow** and **Pytorch**.
 Most of the models in NLP were implemented with less than **100 lines** of code.(except comments or blank lines)

+Forked from bog lao.
+To learn pytorch, nlp and pytorch-lightning.

 ## Curriculum - (Example Purpose)